PLAYS PRODUCED: (stories published see below).

 2017 June 3rd: 1st performance of RECITAL performed at Caterham Festival by The Another Way Theatre Company.
 SYNOPSIS: ‘Temperamental’ Gillian is a concert platform singer.
 ‘Boring’ Trevor her pianist.
 They’re on tour.
 She has a sore throat.
 She has a concert tonight.
 But Trevor has broken his wrist!
 They desperately try to find another pianist.
 No one is available.
 By the end, Trevor has done his back in and can’t stand up straight, and Gillian can’t speak.
 Disaster!

-2017 February: RECITAL to be published by STAGE SCRIPTS LTD.
+2017 February: RECITAL published by STAGE SCRIPTS LTD.

 2016 June: THE TOUCH OF A BUTTERFLY’S WING long listed for the PAPATANGO Competition.
 Feedback from readers was that: A strong, heartfelt piece of writing exploring difficult and pertinent themes.
 Bernard’s character is totally affable and well-drawn, which makes the reveal at the end all the more tragic, and allows us to explore a complicated issue from several sides.
 Dialogue is strong, and the piece is well-paced.
 Congratulations for tackling such difficult themes.